 St Bees to Kirkby Stephen in 6 Days Walking Code: CCL7

 The first half of the Coast to Coast Path is a west to east traverse of the Lake District taking in most of the major lakes, valleys and mountain ranges of the north Lakes.
 This is a great route in its own right taking in many of the highlights of the Lake District.
-We have 3 holidays covering this stretch.
+We have 3 itineraries covering this stretch.

 This is our mid length itinerary for the western section of the Coast to Coast.
 There are some long days in the hills, but manageable by most fit walkers.
 The route is still a challenge but includes a night in Grasmere, a lovely Lakeland village and the former home of William Wordsworth.

 |Day 1||Travel to St Bees for your first nights accommodation|